Michael Newton (author): Writing career

 He began writing as a ghostwriter for Don Pendleton's The Executioner book series.
 His first book under his own name came in 1979.
 Most of his books were novels, while the majority of his non-fiction output were reference works.
 Altogether, Newton published 357 books, which included 258 novels and 99 nonfiction books.
 Several of his fiction books were published under pseudonyms.

-Newton's non-fiction works include several on the Ku Klux Klan, including The Invisible Empire: The Ku Klux Klan in Florida (2001), The Ku Klux Klan: History, Organization, Language, Influence and Activities of America's Most Notorious Secret Society (2007), and The Ku Klux Klan in Mississippi: A History (2010).
-He researched the KKK for, as of 2007, over 45 years.
+Newton's non-fiction works include several on the Ku Klux Klan, including The Invisible Empire: The Ku Klux Klan in Florida (2001), The Ku Klux Klan: History, Organization, Language, Influence and Activities of America's Most Notorious Secret Society (2007), The Ku Klux Klan in Mississippi: A History (2010), and White Robes and Burning Crosses (2014).
+He had researched the KKK for, as of 2007, over 45 years.
 Paul Ortiz praised The Invisible Empire as an "excellent monograph", praising Newton's "careful attention to location, nuance, and change over time."
-G. Zuber for the The Journal of Southern Religion said "the book represents one of the best and most concise overviews of Klan history and scholarship to date".
+G. Zuber for The Journal of Southern Religion said "the book represents one of the best and most concise overviews of Klan history and scholarship to date".
 It received the Rembert Patrick Annual Book Award from the Florida Historical Society.
 Scholar Patrick Mason called The Ku Klux Klan in Mississippi "long on detail but relatively short on analysis", saying he "packs a lot of well-researched information [...] but scholars will wish he did a little more unpacking as well."

 He has also published several encyclopedias on true crime and serial killers, including Hunting Humans.
 He attributed his interest in serial killers to reading about Jack the Ripper in his youth.
 He researched his true crime encyclopedias through police reports, newspapers, court and psychiatric records of those he profiled.
 He managed to interview some actual serial killers for the book, including Carroll Cole.
 He and his wife befriended him and were invited to watch Cole's 1985 execution.
 They attended when even Cole's parents did not; he was given Cole's ashes.
 He said of writing the book was that his intention was to "tell stories about a bunch of weirdos".
 He wrote a book with Jan Knowlton, who claimed her father was the Black Dahlia killer, entitled Daddy Was the Black Dahlia Killer.

 Newton's Encyclopedia of Cryptozoology won the American Library Association's award for Outstanding Reference Work in 2006.
 The book features 2,744 entries on cryptozoology with a glossary and bibliography.
 It was positively reviewed in The Quarterly Review of Biology as enjoyable reading and an important resource on the topic.